-Dr. Natalia Krzyżanowska (MA, PhD) is currently a Post-Doctoral Research Fellow (Forskarassistent) at Department of Sociology, Örebro University, Sweden.
+Dr. Natalia Krzyżanowska is Associate Professor (Docent) at Department of Sociology, Örebro University, Sweden.

-Her key interests are in critical-sociological analysis of dynamics, discourses and politics of contemporary social practices in public spheres and public spaces.
-She has explored those from the point of view of feminist social theory, constructions of gender and commodification of motherhood in public sphere, or from the perspective of politics and aesthetics of commemoration in contemporary urban spaces.
+Her key research interests are in critical-sociological analysis of dynamics, discourses and politics of gender in contemporary public spheres and public spaces.
+She has explored those from the point of view of feminist social theory or constructions of gender and commodification of motherhood in public sphere.
+Her work also critically explores individual and collective dynamics of memories as well as politics and aesthetics of commemoration in contemporary urban spaces.

-Rooted in contemporary cultural and gender sociology, her work is interdisciplinary and contributes to as well as draws extensively on gender/women’s studies, memory studies, philosophical aesthetics, urban studies, critical social theory, political economy, and critical discourse studies.
+Rooted in contemporary gender and cultural sociology, her work is interdisciplinary and contributes to as well as draws extensively on gender/women’s studies, memory studies, philosophical aesthetics, urban studies, critical social theory, political economy, and critical discourse studies.

 Research Experience & Research Interests

-Following her doctoral thesis (2009) within the area of sociological and feminist-theoretical analysis of the presence/absence of women in the Polish public sphere, Natalia’s post-doctoral research has continued to undertake questions of evolving social practices of identity building and their re/construction in both discursive (post)democratic public spheres and in physical and material public spaces.
+Following her doctoral thesis in sociology (2009) - within the area of sociological and feminist-theoretical analysis of the presence/absence of women in the Polish public sphere - Natalia’s post-doctoral research has continued to undertake questions of evolving social practices of identity building and their re/construction in both discursive (post)democratic public spheres and in physical and material public spaces.

 On the one hand, she has continued work on women and gender representation in the public sphere and has enriched her work by critical-sociological as well as politico-economic reflection on how the dynamics of gender (under)representation are conditioned not only by the local processes of socio-political and politico-economic transformation (e.g. in Poland after 1989) but also how it is impacted upon by larger, global facets of social change.
 She has framed her work by approaches to challenges of democracy in the context of neoliberalism or consumerism – indeed some of the key topics in recent international scholarship in sociology and the wider social science – and has thereby also explicitly focused upon the notion of ‘crisis’ and its significance for multi-faceted dynamics of gender-related discourses and social practices.
 Her work also includes a comparative perspective on gender-related practices such as e.g. sexism as well as relates these to other/wider/parallel patterns of social exclusion (e.g. homophobia or, more recently, racism).
 It also applies longitudinal/historical and cross-national analysis.
 Natalia has empirically examined various forms of communicating and mediating gender (incl. via new/social media).
 The thematic focus of her work has also been extended very significantly esp. via explicit interest in social and public sphere constructions of ‘motherhood’ seen as one of key nodal concepts of contemporary gendered discourses and social practices (incl. in the context of consumption, commodification, social and gender inequality or affective labour).